partyorange/pub/docs/party-orange-operating-intro.md

 - **Weekly Digest** – A signal through the noise
 - **Founding Member Recognition** – Part of the DNA, not just the timeline
 - **Direct Input** – Prioritize features and issues as we build together

-We’re not selling a future benefit.
-You join.
-You get value.
-Right now.

 ---